Northwest Territories Legislative Building: Ottawa

+Yellowknife Inn

+In 1985, the Assembly was meeting in a temporary space at the Yellowknife Inn.

 Stolen bear skin

-In 1985 the Assembly was meeting in a temporary space at the Yellowknife Inn.
 One night in early August, the polar bear hide that decorated the table was taken.
 It had been on loan from the Hudson's Bay Company collection in Winnipeg.
 The thief or thieves left behind the narwhal tusk that was left atop it, as well as other beaver and seal pelts on the walls, suggesting the bear hide had been the target of the theft.

 The hide was valued at CAN$10,000–15,000 at that time (CAN$– in current dollars).
 The legislative assembly was taken by surprise.
 Despite extensive coverage in the local media, it was never recovered.

 During that time, the public was allowed to tour the legislative spaces, including the meeting room, with guides.
 The doors were locked at night, but security was otherwise minimal.
 Former assembly speaker and territorial commissioner Anthony Whitford believes that the thieves may have posed as workmen to take it, since the chamber's decorations were often packed up and put away between assembly sessions.
 "It may have been a crime of opportunity", he observed.

 Since no leads ever emerged, Whitford believes it was taken out of the territory.
 Too many people in Yellowknife knew each other, he told Up Here in 2019, for no one to have seen it or talked about it if it had been kept in the city somewhere.
 "Because surely by now, all those years have gone by, it would have surfaced", he said.
 "I mean it's no good if you don’t show it off!"

 When the current building opened in 1993, Ludy Pudluk, then MLA for the High Arctic, donated a replacement, the one currently on display.
 Several of its claws have had to be replaced by a taxidermist, but it is otherwise intact.